APA Sports Physiotherapist

 Paul’s expertise includes management of all lower limb injuries.
 This includes the back, pelvis, sacroiliac joint, foot, ankle, knee, hip and associated musculature; with thorough assessment and complete biomechanical assessment, paramount to resolving your injury.

-Paul has an interest in the management of difficult pelvis and hip complaints; particularly the inter-relationship between pelvic and Lumbar Spine dysfunction, which can lead to altered nerve function and how this can have an effect on other lower limb injuries.
+Paul has a special interest in the management of difficult pelvis and hip complaints; particularly the inter-relationship between pelvic and lumbar spine dysfunction, which can lead to altered nerve function and how this can have an effect on other lower limb injuries.
 This may be following a slip or fall, a sporting injury or commonly after childbirth.

 Paul often helps women manage back and pelvic pain through pregnancy and beyond.
 These injuries require correction of pelvic alignment, restoring normal muscle balance around the pelvis and re-activating the core muscles which stabilize the pelvis.

-Paul has been teaching Pilates classes at Hunter Physio for the last 5 years, giving patients a great tool for core strengthening and end stage rehabilitation of their injuries.
+Paul introduced Pilates classes at Hunter Physio in 2012, giving our patients a great tool for core strengthening and end stage rehabilitation of their injuries.
+He is a fully accredited Pilates Instructor through the Pilates Institute of Queensland.